Eight Design Trends Tech Companies Should Know in 2023

 Brutalism

-Sharing qualities with minimalism but differing starkly from the organization of grid systems is raw, rule-breaking brutalism.
-With an emphasis on utilitarianism and a rough-around-the-edges aesthetic, brutalism runs against many common design principles to make for a memorable website experience.
+Differing starkly from the organization of grid systems is raw, rule-breaking brutalism.
+With an emphasis on utilitarianism and a rough-around-the-edges aesthetic, brutalism makes for memorable web experiences by running against many common design principles.

 Image Left: hackerone.com/security-at-beyond